GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two major products that come out of Berkeley: LSD and UNIX.
-We don't believe this to be a coincidence.
+> ### I figure that since proprietary software developers use copyright to stop us from sharing, we cooperators can use copyright to give other cooperators an advantage of their own: they can use our code.
 >
-> ~ *Jeremy S. Anderson*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts